Virtual training

 Why Users Abandon Onboarding

 Customer training follows many of the same basic principles as education.
 It follows, then, that we can gain some insight into why a customer might drop out from SaaS onboarding by examining the reasons students abandon e-learning.
-Per a report published by SAGE Group, online learning has a dropout rate between 40-80 percent.
+Because like it or not, many do, with some massive open online courses showing dropout rates as high as 95%.

 The personal circumstances of students aside, some common reasons for high attrition in online courses included: